cornershopcreative-archive/encore/cms/assets/plugins/addthis-smart-layers/readme.txt

 == Upgrade Notice ==

+= 3.1.0 =
+Fixs for PHP errors, whitespace issues, changes in default and upgraded settings.
+Adding requested AddThisWidgetByDomClass functionality that will allow users adding a widget via PHP to customze the URL, title, description and image used for that share.

+= 3.0.1 =
+Fixing shortcode bug.
+Eliminating PHP Notice on AddThisPlugin.php line 1433.
+Compatibility updates for version 6.0.0 of <a href="https://wordpress.org/plugins/addthis/">Share Buttons by AddThis</a>.
+This plugin is no longer compatible with version before 6.0.0 of <a href="https://wordpress.org/plugins/addthis/">Share Buttons by AddThis</a>.

 = 3.0.0 =
 Fix for PHP Warning on AddThisFollowButtonsToolParent.php line 127.
 Doing profile ID validation, sharing and follow service list retreival directly in the browser rather than proxying through a WordPress backend AJAX call.
 This will make this plugin work for "Ignore the tool configurations in this profile" mode in environments where the WordPress server can't talk to AddThis.com.
 Redesigned the plugin's widgets (including renaming classes) to work with AddThis.com's support of multiple definitions of the same tool type (see changelog for details).
 Adding meta box support.